marionwalton/media-and-society/9_gender.md

 While both visual and verbal languages reflect and perpetuate social inequalities, people are always developing new language and semiotic resources and using them to bring about social change.
 Your creative project will use still images and draw on gender codes and discourses to appeal to its target market, and so we’ll look in  more detail at how print advertising has traditionally relied on a visual language which often subordinates women (Goffman, 1979).

-### Gender Display

-Erving Goffman (1979) studied large numbers of magazine and billboard advertisements and noticed that they depicted everyday social rituals of what he called “gender display” which constructed scenes of what he termed “female subordination”.
-In particular, Goffman noted a **ritualised subordination**, where men and women’s roles repeated a version of the child--parent relationship, with women occupying the position of the child.
-When both men and women appeared together, the women often held on to the man for support (Goffman, 1979: 40).
-Even when depicted alone, women often assumed postures expressing this subordination with their bodies unbalanced, their knees canted, heads tilted, their throats exposed, or in half-reclining positions emphasizing vulnerability (Goffman, 1979: 40),

-Adverts frequently featured what he termed the “**feminine touch**” (Goffman, 1979: 29-31) where women’s fingers and hands touched, cradled or caressed an object, including self-touching the female body as if it was a precious object.
-He also noticed ‘**licensed withdrawal’**, when women were depicted in a dreamy state, somewhat removed from what was happening around them.

-## Activity

-{: .activity}
-![Activity](img/pencilpencil.svg) Plan your own advertising campaign which draws on gender codes and discourses to appeal to its target market.

-## Masculinity in the media
+### Masculinity in advertising

-A **hyper-masculine** form of masculinity dominates many action film narratives, as well as games, and adverts.
+A **hyper-masculine** form of masculinity dominates many action film narratives, as well as games, and these narratives are also sometimes found in adverts.

 The message here is that masculinity solves problems with physical power, and physical violence in some cases.
 These dominant representations of masculinity tend to allow men a limited emotional range, which finds approved emotional outlets in sporting contests and rage-fuelled physical conflict.

-Masculinity is also intersectional, and these hypermasculine qualities such as physical strength and anger may be depicted as toxic, criminal or threatening when combined with racial and class signifiers.
+Masculinity is also intersectional.
+Hypermasculine qualities such as physical strength and anger may be depicted as toxic, criminal or threatening when combined with racial and class signifiers.

 Visual culture has shifted, and men’s bodies are now often also on display.
 Influenced by feminist movements, the queer movement, and the need to build new markets, **masculinity is objectified** to a far greater extent than in a previous era.
 These images are a sign of advertisers cultivating and catering to particularly masculine insecurities.

+## Activity

+{: .activity}
+![Activity](img/pencilpencil.svg) Plan your own advertising campaign which draws on gender codes and discourses to appeal to its target market.

 ## Gender bias and AI